-In order to configure the Wireless 11g AP Router, you must input the password into the Password box and leave blank on the User Name box.
+In order to configure the Wireless 11g AP Router, you must input the password into the Password field.
 The default password is "admin".
+Leave the User Name field blank.

 Once you have logged-in as administrator, it is a good idea to change the administrator password to ensure a secure protection to the Wireless 11g AP Router.
-The Security Settings section described later in this manual describes how to change the password.
+The Security Settings section describes how to change the password.

-Once you have input the correct password and logged-in, the screen will change to the Setup page screen.
+Once you have inputted the correct password and logged-in, the screen will go to the Setup page.